Swinford: Origins and early history

 Swinford was created as a planned town by the Anglo-Irish Brabazon family in the late 1700s.
 The Brabazons had originally resided in County Galway, but lost their estates there after fighting on the losing side in the Williamite War in Ireland.
 Although their Galway estates were confiscated, they were granted new land in County Mayo as a consolation.
 In 1769, the Brabazons began granting leases; 40 people were given the right to build houses in a pre-planned pattern and layout in the area that would become Swinford.
 The then landlord, William Brabazon, encouraged good quality structures by donating lumber and slate towards construction, and the result was that many of the initial structures in Swinford were three stories tall.

 The Protestant church, which still stands today, was built in 1810, while a courthouse was constructed in 1840.

-Shortly thereafter in 1842 a workhouse was built, and it immediately became a focal point of the town as the Irish Famine began in 1846.
+Following the Poor Relief (Ireland) Act of 1838, a workhouse was built in 1842, and it immediately became a focal point of the town as the Irish Famine began in 1845.
 In 1847, the death toll around Swinford was so severe that 564 corpses had to be buried in a mass grave behind the workhouse.

 In 1855, the Sisters of Mercy established a presence in the town, building a convent near the parish church.
-They took over operations at the workhouse during the 1880s.
-In 1906 they established a primary school and a secondary school for girls in the town.
-In 1916 the Sisters of Mercy took over Brabazon estate house and converted it into a school.
+They took over operation at the workhouse during the 1880s.
+In 1906, they established a primary school and a secondary school for girls in the town.
+In 1916, the Sisters of Mercy took over the Brabazon estate house and converted it into a domestic economy school.

-During the 1890s a bridge was constructed in Swinford to allow the entry of a railway through the town as well as the establishment of Swinford railway station.
-It was also during the 1890s that a Catholic church was built.
+During the 1890s, a bridge was constructed in Swinford between Main Street and the Ballina Road to allow the entry of a railway through the town as well as the establishment of Swinford railway station.
+It was also during the 1890s that the current Our Lady Help of Christians Catholic church was built.